Larry Kenney: Career

 In 1963, Kenney began his radio career at the age of 15 as a disc jockey at WIRL in Peoria.
 After WIRL, he worked at WOWO in Fort Wayne, Indiana; WKYC (AM, now WTAM), Cleveland, Ohio (1970-1973); WHN, New York City; WYNY, New York City; WJJD (now WYLL), Chicago; and WKHK (now WLTW), New York City until 1972.

-Kenney was part of the regular cast on the Imus in the Morning radio show from 1973 to 2007, where he recorded impersonations of dozens of characters including General George Patton, Andy Rooney, and Ross Perot.
+Kenney was part of the regular cast on the Imus in the Morning radio show from 1973 to 2007, where he recorded impersonations of dozens of characters including President Richard M. Nixon, General George Patton, Andy Rooney, and Ross Perot.

 In 1973, Kenney joined 1050 WHN (now WEPN), a country music station in New York City.
 He originally announced for the afternoon drive-time show, before taking over the prestigious morning drive-time in 1974.
 His program was a hit, not only for the music, but also for his comical characters who "joined" him while he performed as a dj.
 Billboard named him Best Country Disc Jockey "at a station in a metropolitan area of one million or more" in 1976 and Best Country Music Personality in 1978.
 He stayed at WHN until the fall of 1979, when he moved to WYNY to host the morning slot for a year before moving to WKHK's (now WLTW) morning show.
 He was the host of the New York edition of the television show Bowling for Dollars on WOR-TV (now WWOR-TV) from 1976 to 1979.

 Kenney is also known for his voice work as Lion-O on the 1980s Rankin/Bass cartoon ThunderCats, and Karate Kat, a martial arts blackbelt cat featured as part of The Comic Strip.
 He was the voice of Bluegrass in SilverHawks and Dolph in TigerSharks.
 He did voice work for several breakfast cereal characters such as Count Chocula and Sonny the Cuckoo Bird.
 Kenney reprised the role of Lion-O in Family Guy, and voiced the character's father Claudus in ThunderCats (2011) and his mentor Jaga in ThunderCats Roar.

 Kenney provided voice-overs for The State, the 1990s sketch comedy cult classic which featured his daughter, Kerri Kenney.
 He was also the announcer for VH1's Best Week Ever during its run from 2004 to 2009; he provides introductions for Westwood One's radio coverage of Monday Night Football and various other commercial work including for Skittles and Campbell's soup.
 He was the announcer for The Beat 102.7 in the video game Grand Theft Auto IV and K.T.I.
 Radio in the L.A.
 Noire.
 He did the voice for JB Cripps in Red Dead Online, the online component of Red Dead Redemption 2.

 In 2008, he was hired to do an impersonation of Mark Twain for a gala held by the Mark Twain House and Museum in Hartford, Connecticut.